genthaler/beanshell-maven-plugin-archetype/readme.md

-# Maven Archetype to create an Ant-based Maven Plugin
+# Maven Archetype to create an BeanShell-based Maven Plugin

 ## Current status